 Therefore, the new law also does not apply to other apps like Venmo or Cash App.
 You also do not need to worry about taxes when sending money from Zelle to Cash App.

 Let’s say that you use Venmo or Zelle to receive payments for freelancing jobs.
 Or you buy something online from a large-scale retailer such as Amazon or eBay.
-In this case, your transactions would probably be shared with IRS.
+In this case, your transactions would probably be shared with the IRS.

 Nonetheless, tax payments do not come as a surprise anymore.
-If you have due charges, they will send in 1099 form.
+If you have due charges, they will send in a 1099 form.
 This explains what has been reported to the Internal Revenue Service and why.

 Before You Go!